-Kate Pelling is a UK based artist whose practice consists of video, drawing and text.
-Her current research project, A Relational Video Grammar, is concerned with the relationship between speech and editing processes in artists' direct address to camera.
-Kate Pelling studied at Wimbledon School of Art, London, and Birkbeck, University of London.
+Kate Pelling is a British artist based in Germany whose practice consists of video, drawing and text.
+Her current research project is concerned with the relationship between speech and editing processes in artists' direct address to camera.
+Kate Pelling studied at Wirral Metropolitan College, Birkenhead, Wimbledon School of Art, London, and Birkbeck, University of London.
 She has exhibited extensively in the UK and the USA, and also in Bulgaria, Canada, Germany, Italy, Lithuania, Portugal, and Switzerland.

 This website is a public-facing archive of works by Kate Pelling.
 The works on this website, including all video, image and text, are all the property of Kate Pelling.
 No part of this website may be reproduced by any means without permission in writing from the artist.

 a relational [video] grammar: extrapolation is an editing experiment that uses drawing and the addition/reconfiguration/obliteration of text to examine speech generated during the making of direct address to camera, within a context of artists’ film and video. a relational [video] grammar: extrapolation tests the conceptual relationships between linguistic and technological editing processes.
 The multiple layers of information within the pages of this publication contain narrative possibilities that engage with these editing processes on many levels, without the necessity of using the format of video beyond the recording of the speech. a relational [video] grammar:extrapolation is the first publication to focus entirely on the drawing and text elements of Kate Pelling's practice.

 A Relational Video Grammar – Videos